 Alternatively, Sucralfate passes through the digestive system undigested and coats the stomach and hindgut as it travels.
 This layer protects the site of the ulcer and gives them a chance to heal.

 The side-effect is that anything your horse ingests within an hour of the sucralfate isn’t going to be absorbed properly.

 Either omeprazole or sucralfate alone wont treat these types of ulcers.
 It is a 2 pronged approach,through a combination of omeprazole and sucralfate.

 Unfortunately, it’s not quite as simple as adding both medications to your horses feed and waiting for the results.
 By it’s very nature, sucralfate coats the stomach (to protect the ulcers) but in doing so will hinder the absorption of other medication and nutrients.

-As part of an ulcer healing regimen, the two medications are very effective.
-The acid inhibitor properties of Omeprazole will stop new ulcers forming, while the protective properties of sucralfate will help existing ulcers heal.
+As part of an ulcer healing regime, the two medications are very effective.
+The acid inhibitor properties of Omeprazole will stop new ulcers forming, while the protective properties of Sucralfate will help existing ulcers heal.